 “A really rich and comprehensive learning experience.
 Having a facilitator from an FGM community is such a valuable aspect of the training.
 A massive well done to you and your team for providing such fascinating, enjoyable and effective training, even in just an hour lunch break”.

-Read our Schools Training Evaluation Report July 2017 for more information about our impact.
+Read our Schools Training Evaluation Reports from July 2017 and February 2018 for more information about our impact.